 Jones County Transit system was originally commissioned in 1997.
 Due to the size, demographic composition and geographic distribution of the population of Jones County, JCT operates as a Coordinated Transportation System, which "combines all relevant personal transit needs in the County under a single provider who has direct control."[1]
-The JCT coordinates with the Georgia Dept. of Human Services (DHS), and the Georgia Dept. of Transportation Section 5311 (GDOT 5311) program to conduct their Coordinated Transportation System program.[2]
+The JCT coordinates with the Georgia Dept. of Human Services (DHS), and the Georgia Dept. of Transportation System program.[2]